Initiate a Faculty-Led Program

 Are you interested in running a study abroad program?
 We work with faculty and departments across the university to provide administrative and logistical support for all types of programs to encourage a diverse range of students to study abroad and provide support to first-time international travelers.

 Summer programs may be offered in the first, second, or whole summer session.
-The number of courses per program may vary, but each session must be a minimum of six weeks and offer students six hours of credit.
+The number of courses per program may vary, but each session typically offers six hours of credit, with some exceptions.
+To qualify for financial aid in the summer, students must take a minimum of six credits.

 How to Propose a New Program